-I believe every teacher should teach under an impression that everyone can see live what is happening in his or her classroom.
+I believe every teacher should teach under an impression that everyone can see live what is happening in his or her classroom (that is why I support the “Open Classroom” Initiative).
 I also believe that every teacher should do what I do on this page, i.e. make his or her evaluation public (tried to start such a club but so far failed :( ).

 Nowadays, everyone can go to http://www.ratemyprofessors.com/ and read what students think about their professors.